awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

 ## Using Curator for snapshots<a name="managedomains-snapshot-curator"></a>

 If ISM doesn't work for index and snapshot management, you can use Curator instead\.
+It offers advanced filtering functionality that can help simplify management tasks on complex clusters\.
 Use [pip](https://pip.pypa.io/en/stable/installing/) to install Curator:

 ```
 pip install elasticsearch-curator
 ```

-Curator offers advanced filtering functionality that can help simplify management tasks on complex clusters\.
-OpenSearch Service supports Curator on domains running OpenSearch or Elasticsearch 5\.1 and later\.
 You can use Curator as a command line interface \(CLI\) or Python API\.
+If you use the Python API, you must use version 7\.13\.4 or earlier of the legacy [elasticsearch\-py](https://elasticsearch-py.readthedocs.io/) client\.
+It doesn't support the opensearch\-py client\.

 If you use the CLI, export your credentials at the command line and configure `curator.yml` as follows:

 ```
 client: